-Borrowed Freedom provides Therapeutic (Adaptive) Riding, Hippotherapy and Equine Experiential Education for more than 45 clients with physical, intellectual, developmental, emotional and socio-economic special needs.
+Borrowed Freedom provides scholarship based Therapeutic (Adaptive) Riding, Hippotherapy and Equine Experiential Education for more than 45 clients with physical, intellectual, developmental, emotional and socio-economic special needs.
 All sessions are delivered at no charge for those with demonstrated need.
 With our proven curriculum we help riding students and therapy clients overcome many of the obstacles they face by encouraging personal growth, integrity, and wellness through horsemanship.

 What is the issue, problem, or challenge?

 The benefits of Therapeutic Riding and Hippotherapy (a medical treatment utilizing the movement of a horse) are well documented.
 Programming is very expensive to deliver due to the costs associated with the care of the horses ($2500+ per horse) which creates high session fees of $300-$500 for 10 weeks of services.
 Insurance typically excludes coverage so families struggle to pay these costs.
 Without scholarship funds we are unable to serve the special needs community in the capacity it needs.